latest nhpb_banner 1__compressed

 • Nellis District Office, 611 N Nellis Blvd, Las Vegas, Nevada 89110, call (702) 486-4828

 Nevada Legal Services offers free advice to income qualified Clark County residents.
 The tenant attorneys will help people find, and apply, for programs to help pay rent too.
-They can help resolve landlord / tenant disputes, address concerns on section 8 housing or government benefits, and offer eviction prevention services.
+They can help resolve landlord / tenant disputes, address concerns on section 8 housing or government benefits, and offer eviction prevention services to income qualified residents.
 The free pro-bono is based at 701 E Bridger Ave #400, Las Vegas, NV 89101.
-Other legal aid or representation is offered as well by the non-profit.
 Dial 702-386-0404.

-CPLC Nevada runs the HOPWA program, for people (or their families) impacted by HIV or AIDS.
-Find permanent housing placement, free motel vouchers, short term rent help, tenant based advice and more at 555 North Maryland Parkway, Las Vegas, Nevada 89101.
+CPLC Nevada runs various housing programs, including counseling for struggling renters..
+The staff will try to help people find permanent housing placement, free motel vouchers, access short term rent help, and more at 555 North Maryland Parkway, Las Vegas, Nevada 89101.
 Phone 702-207-1614.

-Emergency Aid of Boulder City will be able to disburse government grant money to help low-income families in the city pay their rent.
-There are funds from ESG and the Emergency Food and Shelter Program.
-The office is at 600 Nevada Way, Boulder City, NV 89005.
+Emergency Aid of Boulder City will sometimes be able to disburse government grant money to help low-income families in the city pay their rent.
+There are often funds allocated from ESG and the Emergency Food and Shelter Program with office at 600 Nevada Way, Boulder City, NV 89005.
 The grant money can pay everything from storage costs to past due rent or a utility bill for a renters.

 St. Vincent HELP Apartments are mostly transitional homes.
-But limited rent help can be offered, or vouchers.
+But limited rent help can be offered is some instance, or vouchers.
 The charity helps everyone from substance abusers to vets or formerly homeless from 1521 Las Vegas Blvd N, Las Vegas, NV 89101.
 Dial (702) 385-2662 for details on the programs that offer income, rent based homes.

 Related Content From Needhelppayingbills.com